 Walking to lunch instead of driving.

 Finding out the car in front of you paid your bridge toll (not insignificant, these days).

 A quick story.
 Years ago, pre-rollerbags, I dragged an over-packed suitcase through downtown Pittsburgh on my way to my dad’s office.
 I was hunched over the bag, scraping it across the sidewalk, wondering why on earth I had packed so many clothes, and not at all happy about the warm, sunny day.
 A complete stranger, witnessing my struggle, and perhaps more of my legs than intended, offered to carry it for me.
 That simple, genuine offer lifted my day immeasurable, and obviously stayed with me.

 This pumpkin seed meal is that helping hand.
 I’ve toasted it and made it into a roux to thicken stews and posoles; scattered a bit over salads; and switched it in for breadcrumbs in recipes to make it gluten-free.
 Come on back later this weekend to see a recipe I’ll be posting for Quinoa Potato Cakes Florentine that incorporates this new pantry item.

 Next I want to try baking with it.
 I think it would make an awesome bread.

-- Place the pumpkin seeds in a small food processor or spice grinder.
+- Place the pumpkin seeds in a small food processor or mini chopper.
 Whirl like crazy until it becomes a thick meal.